hansth/hansterhorst_com/content/posts/my-hugo-website.md

 ## Conclusion

 By combining Hugo with Cloudflare Pages, I now have a fast, reliable, and fully customizable static website.
-This setup not only simplifies the process of publishing my DevOps articles but also gives me the flexibility to scale the site as my needs grow.
+This setup not only simplifies the process of publishing my DevOps articles but also provides me with the flexibility to scale the site as my requirements increase.

 What I like most about this approach is the simplicity.
 I can focus on writing content in Markdown while Hugo handles the structure, and Cloudflare ensures smooth, global delivery, and automatic builds (CI/CD).
-Over time, I can enhance the site further by adding custom layouts or integrations with other tools — all without sacrificing performance.
+Over time, I can improve the site by adding custom layouts or integrating with other tools, all without affecting its performance.

 In short, Hugo has given me a developer-friendly workflow, and Cloudflare has provided a robust platform to share my learning journey with the world.